augix/autoresearch/expt.md

 ## Constraints

-- `expt.py` is the only file you can edit.
 - Do not modify `data.py` and `eval.py`.
 - `data.py` defines train dataset, val dataset, and val dataloader. `expt.py` should import these.
 - `eval.py` defines the metric to be optimized, and the evaluation function. `expt.py` should import these.